-The ice-free area of Colline Ippolito (1.12 km2) approximately 1.5 km north-west of Edmonson Point is designated as a Restricted Zone in order to preserve part of the Area as a reference site for future comparative studies, while the remainder of the terrestrial Area (which is similar in biology, features and character) is more generally available for research programmes and sample collection.
-The northern, western and southern boundaries of the Restricted Zone are defined as the margins of the permanent ice extending from Mount Melbourne, and are coincident with the boundary of the Area (Maps 1 and 3).
+The ice-free area of Colline Ippolito (1.12 km2) approximately 1.5 km north-west of Edmonson Point is designated as a Restricted Zone to preserve this part of the Area as a reference site for future comparative studies.
+The northern, western and southern boundaries of the Restricted Zone are defined by the margins of the permanent ice extending from Mount Melbourne, and are coincident with the boundary of the Area (Maps 1 and 3).
 The eastern boundary of the Restricted Zone is the mean low water level along the coastline of this ice-free area.